Email Marketing Automation: Skyrocket Your ROI

 But here’s the catch:

-There are tons of options out there.
+There are numerous options available.
 And not all of them are created equal.

 So, how do you choose?